BLavery/SAMD21-M0-Mini/README.md

 ## Hardware:

-This board in the "nano" sizing has an Atmel/MicroChip SAMD21G18 MCU, 32K ram, 256K flash, and is advertised as "Arduino Zero" compatible.
+This board in the "nano" sizing has an Atmel/MicroChip SAMD21G18 MCU, 32K ram, 256K flash, and is advertised as "Arduino Zero" compatible board.

 <img align="left" src="images/ss45.png">In hardware, the Arduino's user LED on D13/PA17 is not fitted (see pic), although the PCB design seems to have intended it.
 A schematic image is attached above, amended to be as accurate as I believe.